cristianoc/arc-agi-2-abstraction-dataset/dsl/DSL_Research_Note.md

 ## 3. Design principles

+CompDSL follows five core principles that ensure both theoretical soundness and practical utility:

-1. **Human‑first, code‑adjacent.** Keep names and signatures aligned with the solver's helpers so the prose maps directly to code while remaining readable to humans.
+1. **Human-first, code-adjacent.** Keep names and signatures aligned with the solver's helpers so the specification maps directly to code while remaining readable to humans.

-2. **Purity and small core.** For the lambda sketch, forbid general loops and state mutation; prefer declarative combinators (`fold_repaint`) and pure expressions to avoid pseudo‑code drifting into full programming.
+2. **Purity and small core.** Forbid general loops and state mutation; use declarative combinators (`fold_repaint`) and pure expressions.
+This ensures every program terminates and enables equational reasoning.

-3. **Typed by construction.** Type signatures ("Grid", "Component", "List Segment", etc.) are part of the note itself and are type‑checked automatically against stubs generated from the note.
+3. **Typed by construction.** Type signatures ("Grid", "Component", "List Segment", etc.) are specified explicitly and type-checked automatically against generated stubs.
+Catches composition errors at validation time.

-4. **Single registry, global comparability.** The YAML registry serves as an authoritative index of operations and type tokens used across tasks, enabling cross‑task queries and statistics.
+4. **Single registry, global comparability.** The YAML registry serves as an authoritative index of operations and type tokens used across tasks, enabling cross-task queries and pattern mining.

-5. **Automated validation.** A validator enforces structural invariants over the registry, including non‑empty task lists and uniqueness of `(name, signature)`.
+5. **Automated validation.** Validators enforce purity constraints (AST checks), type consistency (`mypy`), and structural invariants (registry completeness, uniqueness).
+No manual verification needed.

 These principles translate into concrete guarantees enforced by automated tooling, described next.